 Then, before getting started with a new vendor, it’s in your best interest to review the tool or service and asses if they’re an appropriate match for your company.

 Between heavy reliance on cloud apps, Microsoft’s Share Responsibility Model, and increased accidental deletion, your data has never been more vulnerable.
 Backupify has you covered.
-Join us for our next live webinar on Tuesday, 2/23 at 2:00PM ET.
-We will dive into everything IT teams need to know about Microsoft Teams and data security.
-Start (or continue) your research with us this week!
-We’re here to help.
+Check out our recent webinar, where we dive into everything IT teams need to know about Microsoft Teams and data security.